 The purpose of this page is to document how a GitLab employee can:

-As an open source project, we want to stay healthy and be open for growth, but also ready to accomodate a 10x factor of our community.
+As an open source project, we want to stay healthy and be open for growth, but also ready to accommodate a 10x factor of our community.
 In order to achieve that, we've outlined a strategy that is a collaboration between multiple departments.

 See Creating a new project for the instructions.

 If you're contributing to an open source project on behalf of GitLab, you may be required to enter into a CLA.
-In accordance with the Authorization Matrix Policy, Legal approval is required to you enter into a CLA on behalf of GitLab.

 If your GitHub account's primary email is not your @gitlab.com email, you can add it as an additional address.
 No need to create a separate account.